FiPie/OddamWDobreRece/README.md

 # OddamWDobreRece

 A simple application for offering donations to charitable foundations or institutions.
-The aim of the project is to create a safe space where everyone can easily donate things (ex. no longer used) to trusted charity institutions.
-It feels good too.
+The aim of the project is to create a safe space where everyone can easily donate things (ex. no longer used clothing, toys etc.) to trusted charity institutions.
+By donating items one can reclaim much needed living space, show others one's environmental awarness and act as a citizen example of decency.
+Not to mention that it feels good too!

 - The user often has things at home that he/she does not need any more.
 The items are in good condition and he/she wants to pass them on to people to whom they can be of good use - but he/she does not know how to do it in a simple way.
 - There are many solutions available, but many of them require additional effort or they do not inspire confidence.